Family Friendly Camping In America

 Family friendly camp site in California

-One of America’s best and most popular family-friendly traditions is camping in the great outdoors..
-However, with rising fuel costs across the nation and peak rates for lodging, many families will have to tighten their travel budget.
-Fortunately, there are thousands of affordable campgrounds to consider in America.
+One of America’s best and most popular family-friendly traditions is camping in the great outdoors.
+However, with rising fuel costs nationwide and peak lodging rates, many families must tighten their travel budgets.
+Fortunatel, there are thousands of affordable campgrounds to consider in America.
 However, if you hope to camp this summer, you should make reservations as soon as possible.

 Ashland-White Mountains Jellystone Park